ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-This is a fun thinking excercise: what if a Elon Musk style business immerges from a country outside of West civilization, like I don't know, Japan?
+This is a fun thinking excercise: what if a Elon Musk style business immerges from a country outside of Western civilization, like I don't know, Japan?
 The company will set out on a audacious goal and systematically solve engineering problems following the "Elongineering" principles.
-It can be started by someone who isn't a drop-out from the most prestigious universities in the US.
+It can be started by someone who isn't a dropout from the most prestigious universities in the US.

 &nbsp;&nbsp;

 And man, wouldn't it be crazy if this company is massively successful?
 Then, the company can document and eventually publish the process of solving challenges it encountered as it build its own technology and organization.
-Future entreprenuers around the world will study the methodology and apply it to their own audacious problems that need to be solved.
+Future entreprenuers around the world will study the methodology and apply it to their own audacious problems.
 Hundreds of super effective companies/organizations solving urgent local and global problems.
 Some of them will be pushing the frontiers of humanity.

 &nbsp;&nbsp;